h2020-westlife-eu/virtualfolder/doc/installation-guide/development-installation.md

     cd [wp6-vm directory]/[selected configuration]

 These configurations are available:
 - Standalone from Source Codes (default) - based on CernVM 4.0 micro image which boots into Scientific Linux 7.
-This is preferred option as CernVM distributes most updated SL7 with recent security updates, so either restart or ```cernvm-update -a``` is required occasionally.
+Initial VM image size = 18MB, during boot and bootstrap downloads 658 MB.
+This is preferred option as CernVM distrtomaibutes most updated SL7 with recent security updates, so either restart or ```cernvm-update -a``` is required occasionally.
 ```
 cd wp6-vm/vf-standalone-src/
     OR